uncttao/uncttao.github.io/index.markdown

 layout: home
 ---

 My name is Tao Tao.
-I am a computer science PhD student at [UNC Chapel Hill](https://unc.edu).
+I am a computer science Ph.D. student at [the University of North Carolina at Chapel Hill](https://cs.unc.edu/).
 Before graduate school, I worked as a professional software engineer.
 I am a published author on large-scale, commercial algorithmic systems based on formal methods and parallelism.
 I am interested in adopting cutting-edge research into daily enterprise practices for technological excellence and commercial success.
-I am currently building a compiler/programming language for automatic parallelization of programs and high-performance computing, which is also intended to be my PhD thesis.
+I am currently building a compiler/programming language for automatic parallelization of programs and high-performance computing, which is also intended to be my Ph.D. thesis.

 My resume can be accessed [here]({{ site.url }}/assets/resume2021.pdf).